This article is part of a five-part series on race conditions. The complete series is:

 write skews involve both writes being kept and together creating an invalid

 state.
-When we examined lost updates with the counters
+When we examined lost updates with the counters example, we saw that in

 PostgreSQL the repeatable read isolation level can detect lost updates and